flux-framework/flux-core/doc/man3/flux_event_decode.rst

 DESCRIPTION
 ===========

-:func:`flux_event_decode` decodes a Flux event message *msg*.
+:func:`flux_event_decode` decodes a Flux event message :var:`msg`.

-*topic*, if non-NULL, will be set to the message's topic string.
-The storage for this string belongs to *msg* and should not be freed.
+:var:`topic`, if non-NULL, will be set to the message's topic string.
+The storage for this string belongs to :var:`msg` and should not be freed.

-*s*, if non-NULL, will be set to the message's NULL-terminated string payload.
+:var:`s`, if non-NULL, will be set to the message's NULL-terminated string payload.
 If no payload exists, it is set to NULL.
-The storage for this string belongs to *msg* and should not be freed.
+The storage for this string belongs to :var:`msg` and should not be freed.

-:func:`flux_event_decode_raw` decodes an event message with a raw payload, setting *data* and *len* to the payload data and length.
-The storage for the raw payload belongs to *msg* and should not be freed.
+:func:`flux_event_decode_raw` decodes an event message with a raw payload, setting :var:`data` and :var:`len` to the payload data and length.
+The storage for the raw payload belongs to :var:`msg` and should not be freed.

 :func:`flux_event_unpack` decodes a Flux event message with a JSON payload as above, parsing the payload using variable arguments with a format string in the style of jansson's :func:`json_unpack` (used internally).
 Decoding fails if the message doesn't have a JSON payload.

-:func:`flux_event_encode` encodes a Flux event message with topic string *topic* and optional NULL-terminated string payload *s*.
+:func:`flux_event_encode` encodes a Flux event message with topic string :var:`topic` and optional NULL-terminated string payload :var:`s`.
 The newly constructed message that is returned must be destroyed with :func:`flux_msg_destroy()`.

-:func:`flux_event_encode_raw` encodes a Flux event message with topic string *topic*.
-If *data* is non-NULL, its contents will be used as the message payload, and the payload type set to raw.
+:func:`flux_event_encode_raw` encodes a Flux event message with topic string :var:`topic`.
+If :var:`data` is non-NULL, its contents will be used as the message payload, and the payload type set to raw.

 :func:`flux_event_pack` encodes a Flux event message with a JSON payload as